What Is the Alternative Minimum Tax? Who Has to Pay?

 To keep that from happening, Congress passed a "patch" each year that raised the income threshold.
 Without the temporary fix, families with incomes as low as $30,000 would be subject to the AMT.
 While the patch protected these families, it also created a lot of uncertainty.

 In 2013, Congress passed the American Taxpayer Relief Act.
 It automatically adjusted the income thresholds to inflation.
 Congress added the AMT fix to a law to avoid the fiscal cliff in 2013.
-The downside is if your income is near the threshold.
+The downside is when your income hovers just below the threshold.
 If your raise is greater than inflation, it might be enough to push you over the AMT limit.